 There is no ‘one size fits all’ approach to UHC.
 Health needs and demands vary across nations.
 Each country must find its own path.

-National ownership is essential for UHC—country governments understand and are therefore best placed to plan the delivery of health to all that is specific to their country contexts.
+National ownership is essential for UHC—country governments understand their own unique health needs and demands and are therefore best placed to plan the delivery of health to all that is specific to their country contexts.
 When governments raise domestic resources and own the policy-making process for health, they become less reliant on foreign aid and donor priorities.
 This allows them to better fulfil their obligations to safeguard the health of their populations.

 For a long time, the prevailing wisdom in global development circles was that UHC was unaffordable, unmeasurable and unachievable.
 But thanks to the tireless efforts of advocates working at the global and national levels, the last decade has seen a dramatic shift toward consensus that UHC is morally right, economically smart and urgently needed.”